townteki/townsquare/docs/implementing-cards.md

 ### Attachment-based effects

-A `whileAttached` method is provided to define persistent effects that are applied to the card an attachment is attached.
+A `whileAttached` method is provided to define persistent effects that are applied to the card to which an attachment is attached.
 These effects remain as long as the card is attached to its parent and the attachment has not been blanked.

 ```javascript
 // Attached dude becomes a stud.